I hadn’t planned to write a post today but a recent phone call inspired me to share my thoughts on customer service.

 - We treat every customer with the utmost respect – regardless of the size of their order.

-- The only way we stay in business is to live up to high standards of helpful and courteous customer service.
+- The only way to stay in business is to live up to high standards of helpful and courteous customer service.

 Perhaps the lady on the other end of the phone was having a bad day.
-It serves as a reminder that regardless of the circumstances, it’s never a good busines
+But the interaction serves as a reminder that, regardless of the circumstances, it’s never a good business idea to lack great customer service.